astronomer/airflow-guides/guides/soda-data-quality.md

   - schema:
       fail:
         when required column missing: [MY_KEY]
-  # all names listed in MY_TABLE_1's MY_NAMES column have to also exists
+  # all names listed in MY_TABLE_1's MY_NAMES column have to also exist
   # in the MY_CUSTOMER_NAMES column in MY_TABLE_2
   - values in (MY_NAMES) must exist in MY_TABLE_2 (MY_CUSTOMER_NAMES)
 ```